robertorcosta/azure-docs.pt-br/articles/automation/automation-view-update-assessments.md

 ## <a name="update-classifications"></a>Classificações de origem

-As tabelas a seguir listam as classificações de atualização no Gerenciamento de Atualizações, com uma definição de cada classificação.
+As tabelas a seguir listam as classificações de atualização com suporte no Gerenciamento de Atualizações, com uma definição para cada classificação.

 ### <a name="windows"></a>Windows